Understanding Component and Parts Shortages (and How to Survive Them)

 Although there are no silver bullets to success, there are several steps companies can take to stay ahead of the market:

-- Increase collaboration and visibility among product design, procurement and supply chain organizations.
+- Increase collaboration and visibility among product design, procurement and supply chain management organizations to provide suppliers with the lead time they desire.

 - Move away from single-sourced parts.